 The 2008 Stock Option Plan was adopted by the Board of Directors on March 14, 2008 and approved by our shareholders on April 30, 2008.
+On June 25, 2009, the 1998 Stock Option Plan was amended to allow participants to require us to withhold Common Stock upon exercise of options for payment of exercise price and statutory minimum withholding taxes.
 The 2008 Stock Option Plan permits the grant of ISO's and non-qualified stock options to purchase in the aggregate up to 6,000,000 shares of our Common Stock.
-As of December 31, 2008, stock options to purchase 1,040,000 shares of Common Stock had been granted under the 2008 Stock Option Plan.
-Of such option grants, 365,543 are ISOs and 674,457 are non-qualified options.
-The average per share exercise price for all outstanding options under the 2008 Stock Option Plan is approximately \$9.87.
-No exercise price of an ISO was set at less than 100% of the fair market value of the underlying Common Stock.
+As of December 31, 2009, stock options to purchase 2,284,000 shares of Common Stock had been granted under the 2008 Stock Option Plan.
+Of such option grants, 1,005,246 are ISOs and 1,278,754 are non-qualified options.
+No exercise price of an ISO or a non-qualified stock option was set at less than 100% of the fair market value of the underlying Common Stock.
 Subject to the terms of the 2008 Stock Option Plan, the Board of Directors, or a Committee appointed by the Board determines the persons to whom grants are made and the vesting, timing, amounts and other terms of such grant.
 An employee may not receive ISO's exercisable in any one calendar year for shares with a fair market value on the date of grant in excess of \$100,000.
 No quantity limitations apply to the grant of non-qualified stock options.
+The average per share exercise price for all outstanding options under the 2008 Stock Option Plan is \$7.95.